 The Gascoyne in May Festival incorporating the Tropicool Festival is a circuit of music and fire festivals as well as workshops around the Gascoyne region.
 Each festival is themed to reflect its diverse and individual location, each celebrating and sharing local culture in their own Gascoyne style.
 In 2017 the festivals include the Burringurrah Festival of Fire, Barefoot Black Tie in Denham, Gascoyne River Music Festival, Festival of the Reef in Coral Bay, Ningaloo Whaleshark Festival in Exmouth and TropiCOOL Festival in Carnarvon.
 For more information visit www.gascoyneinmay.com.au

 The OTC Satellite Dish dominating the skyline in Carnarvon is a huge telecommunications dish affectionately known as “The Dish”.
 Built in conjunction with NASA in 1966 the station was involved in the Gemini and Apollo space missions.
 You can climb up the base of the dish for a spectacular panoramic view of the town and surrounding plantations.
 Visit the new Space and Technology Museum which is listed as one of the Top 100 Bucket List Experiences in WA.
 The museum was opened in 2011 by Astronaut Buzz Aldrin and features relics, artefacts and interactive displays.
-Phase 3 of the museum will be opened by the last man on the moon, Gene Cernan on 28th May 2016.
+Phase 3 of the museum was opened by the last man on the moon, Gene Cernan on 28th May 2016.

 The Kennedy Range National Park lies roughly 165km east of Carnarvon and are 75km long.
 Erosion on the eastern side of the range has created spectacular cliffs.
 The cliffs are accessible by road and are a popular picnic spot.
 This is an ideal day trip from Wintersun.
 You will marvel at the fossils (including marine life!) and beautiful stones that are found in this untouched region.